-- What was the type of the project you worked on together?
+- What was the type of project you worked on together?

-- Did the editor submitted the work within the deadline?
+- Did the editor submit the work within the deadline?

-- Was the final cost same as the initial quoted cost?
+- Was the final cost the same as the initial quoted cost?

 Almost all book editors have contact information for references, so you can easily ask for it.